HeroVet: Benjamin Ferencz

 Ferencz, while only 27 years old, became Chief Prosecutor for the United States in The Einsatzgruppen Case, which the Associated Press called "the biggest murder trial in history."
 "I condemned genocide and appealed for a rule of law that would protect the right of everyone to live in peace and dignity regardless of race or creed," said Ferencz.
 Twenty-two defendants were charged with murdering over a million people.
 All were convicted.
 Thirteen were sentenced to death.

 “[The Trials] led to my determination that the real answer to the problem is to end war-making.
 I know how difficult that is.”“The world remains a very dangerous place.
 New weapons of devastating power threaten human survival directly, and, through their destabilizing effects on societies, indirectly.
 Many young people in many lands are ready to kill and be killed for the particular cause of their ideology or nation.
 Despite such obstacles, the spirit of Nuremberg lives on.
 It is increasingly recognized that international disputes can and must be settled without the use of armed might,” Ferencz wrote in 2010.

 In 2016, Ferencz helped create the Ferencz International Justice Initiative at the United States Holocaust Museum’s Simon-Skjodt Center for the Prevention of Genocide.
 His $1 million donation is an annual gift renewable for up to $10 million, generated from his life savings.

 But he is not ready to stop.
-Self-proclaimed to be too busy “trying to save the world,” Ferencz, who resides in Delray Beach, Florida, does 100 pushups and swims every day.
+Self-proclaimed to be too busy “trying to save the world,” Ferencz, who resides in Delray Beach, Florida, was known to have been doing 100 pushups and swimming every day well into his 90s.